marvin521/Object-Discovery-via-Cohesion-Measurement/README.md

 (CVPR), 2006.

-Codes above are integrated and modified by Dafei Huang.
+Codes above are integrated and modified by Guanjun Guo.

 Quick Start Guide:
 Running the "demo.m" in Matlab